 Apache Drill is an open-source SQL engine which process non-relational databases and File system.
 They are designed to support Semi-structured databases found in Cloud storage.
 They have good Memory management capabilities to maintain garbage collection.
 The added features include Columnar representation and using distributed joins.

 11. Apache Zookeeper

 It is an API that helps in distributed Coordination.
 Here a node called Znode is created by an application in the Hadoop cluster.
 They do services like Synchronization, Configuration.
 It sorts out the time-consuming coordination in the Hadoop Ecosystem.

 Oozie is a java web application that maintains many workflows in a Hadoop cluster.
 Having Web service APIs controls over a job is done anywhere.
 It is popular for handling Multiple jobs effectively.

 This concludes a brief introductory note on Hadoop Ecosystem.
-Apache Hadoop has gained popularity due to its features like analyzing stack of data, parallel processing and helps in Fault Tolerance.
-The core components of Ecosystems involve Hadoop common, HDFS, Map-reduce and Yarn.
+Apache Hadoop has gained popularity due to its features like analyzing a stack of data, parallel processing, and Fault Tolerance.
+The core components of Ecosystems involve Hadoop Common, HDFS, Map-reduce and Yarn.
 To build an effective solution.
-It is necessary to learn a set of Components, each component does their unique job as they are the Hadoop Functionality.
+It is necessary to learn a set of Components; each component does their unique job as they are the Hadoop Functionality.